tpenguinltg/potential-octo-potato/README.md

 #### Strings

 Strings should be empty when inserted where possible.
-Strings shoudl be populated one unit of thought at a time after insertion.
+Strings should be populated one unit of thought at a time after insertion.

 ### Comments